-Since 1967 nearly 4,000 residents have lived in the House, representing 93 nationalities.
+Since 1967 over 5,000 residents have lived in the House, representing 93 nationalities.
 About 40% of these residents have come from Australia, 45% have been undergraduates, 40%+ have been women and the average age of the residents has been in the mid-twenties.

 While all International Houses are separate, independent institutions, they are united by one mission: to give students of different nationalities and cultures the opportunity to live and learn together in a community of mutual respect, understanding and international friendship.
 All International Houses offer people from every part of the globe the chance to learn more about one another and the world in which they live, while pursuing their own personal goals.